+Backup DNS DNS IP Ad- dress Enter the IP Address of the DNS (Domain Name Servers) here.
+These DNS will be used only if the primary DNS is unavailable.
+TFTP Enable Firm- ware If enabled, TFTP (Trivial FTP) can be used to upgrade the firmware in this device.
+This is normally not required; a Windows utility is available for this purpose. • You must obtain the firmware upgrade file first; instructions for using TFTP will be available with the upgrade.
+UPnP Enable UPnP Services UPnP (Universal Plug and Play) allows automatic discovery and configuration of equipment attached to your LAN.
+UPnP is by supported by Windows ME, XP, or later. • If Enabled, this device will be visible via UPnP.
+If Disabled, this device will not be visible via UPnP.
-Allow Internet access to be disabled

-- If checked, then UPnP users can disable Internet access via this device. - If Disabled, UPnP users can NOT disable Internet access via this device.
-But currently, this restriction only applies to users running Windows XP, who access the Properties via UPnP. (e.g. Right click the Wireless Router in My Network Places, and select Properties)
+Allow Configu- • If checked, then UPnP users can change the configuration. ration If Disabled, UPnP users can only view the configuration.
+But currently, this restriction only applies to users running Win- dows XP, who access the Properties via UPnP. (e.g. Right - click the Wireless Broadband router in My Network Places, and select Properties) Allow Internet access to be If checked, then UPnP users can disable Internet access via this device. disabled • If Disabled, UPnP users can NOT disable Internet access via this device.
+But currently, this restriction only applies to users running Windows XP, who access the Properties via UPnP. (e.g. Right - click the Wireless Broadband router in My Network Places , and select Properties ) MTU МТО MTU (Maximum Transmission Unit) value should only be changed if advised to do so by Technical Support. • Enter a value between 1 and 1500.
+This device will still auto-negotiate with the remote server, to set the MTU size.
+The smaller of the 2 values (auto- negotiated, or entered here) will be used. • For direct connections (not PPPoE or PPTP), the MTU used is always 1500.

-MTU

-MTU size

-MTU (Maximum Transmission Unit) value should only be changed if advised to do so by Technical Support.

-- Enter a value between 1 and 1500. - This device will still auto-negotiate with the remote server, to set the MTU size.
-The smaller of the 2 values (auto-negotiated, or entered here) will be used. - For direct connections (not PPPoE or PPTP), the MTU used is always 1500.